 For purposes of this contract, Contractor is an independent contractor and has so certified under Oregon laws.
-Neither Contractor nor any of its employees is an employee of the State of Oregon or a state aided institution or agency, by reason of this contract alone.
+Neither Contractor nor any of its employees, officers, agents, members, and representatives, is an employee of the State of Oregon or a state aided institution or agency, by reason of this contract alone.